pierre-lammers/Sentinel/dataset/SRS.md

 **Requirement Statement:**

-SKYRADAR shall automatically adjust arrival sequence positions for tracks if ALL of the following conditions are met:
+SKYRADAR shall generate an alert for arrival sequence optimization issues when ONE OR MORE of the following conditions are NOT satisfied:

 | Condition # | Condition Description | Parameter Type |
 |-------------|----------------------|----------------|